datasanchali/NLP_projects/README.md

 ## Dataset

 The dataset used in this project is the [IMDb movie review dataset](https://ai.stanford.edu/~amaas/data/sentiment/).
-It contains 50,000 reviews categorized as positive or negative.
-These reviews are split into 25,000 training examples and 25,000 testing examples.
+It contains 100,000 reviews categorized as positive, negative and unlabelled.

-- **Training set:** 25,000 movie reviews (50% positive, 50% negative)
-- **Test set:** 25,000 movie reviews (50% positive, 50% negative)

 ## Model